 A soggy Saturday over Easter became an opportunity to visit the *mostly* indoor National Emergency Services Museum.

-The museum is in a massive Victorian firehouse and once you have paid for your ticket you have free entry for a whole year!
+The museum is in a massive Victorian firehouse in Sheffield.
+Once you have paid for your ticket you have free entry for a whole year!
 I don’t like trying to find places to park in Sheffield but there is a reasonable pay and display car park across the road from the building.

 As an added bonus, the museum was holding a special ‘Animals’ event so we got to meet some amazing dogs who assist people with disabilities or help the emergency services with rescues and investigations.

 On the ground floor were some genuine examples of fire engines, ambulances and police cars from past eras, some of which you could climb onto.
 Noah’s highlight was ringing the fire engines’ bells.

 Around the corner was a small but atmospheric exhibition about Sheffield during the Blitz.
 We’ve not visited many places yet that have mentioned the war but this little exhibition allowed us to open a dialogue about what life might have been like at the time.

 Next, Noah was eager to have a look upstairs.
 As we climbed, it became apparent how high the fireman’s pole next to the staircase reached.
 The pole is not open to the public but I have heard that on school visits a staff member gets to slide down.

 Upstairs there are so many things to look at including different styles of helmets.
 There are also plenty of opportunities to dress up as firefighters.
 Noah was captivated by the museum’s collection of vintage fire truck toys.

 At the very top of the museum there are quite a few interactive displays about different divisions of the emergency services.
 Noah liked the ‘mountain rescue’ room because it had a small climbing wall in it.
 Everyone had an attempt at this, including Nana and Grandad who had also come for the visit.